Trending:

 Union Home Minister Amit Shah with BJP candidate Maithili Thakur ahead of the Bihar Assembly elections, in Alinagar.
 Image Courtesy: @maithilithakur/X

-The singer-turned-politician is hitting the high notes in politics too, reveal early trends.
-Contesting on a BJP ticket, the young singer is leading in the Alinagar Assembly seat.
-The BJP fielded her just two days after she joined the party, replacing sitting MLA Mishri Lal Yadav, who was denied a ticket following legal troubles.
+The BJP fielded the singer, famed for her devotional and folk songs, just days after she joined the party.
+Thakur was fielded in place of sitting MLA Mishri Lal Yadav, who was denied a ticket following legal troubles.

 Tej Pratap Yadav